Why are there so many shock results at this World Cup? - KTVZ

 With more opportunities presenting themselves outside of the traditional footballing hotbeds in Europe and South America, more and more talented players are being produced around the world — no matter where they are from.

-FIFA’s chief of global football development, Arsène Wenger, said the groups stage “reflected football’s increased competitiveness.”
+FIFA’s chief of global football development, Arsène Wenger, said the group stage “reflected football’s increased competitiveness.”

-“The outcome of the group stage shows the extent to which more countries have acquired the tools to compete at the highest level,” Wenger said.
+“The outcome of the group stage shows the extent to which more countries have acquired the tools to compete at the highest level,” former Arsenal boss Wenger said.

 “This is the result of better preparation and analysis of the opponents, which is also a reflection of a more equal access to technology.
 It is very much in line with FIFA’s efforts to increase football’s competitiveness on a global scale.”